Environment

 OUTPUT: Wastewater, emissions and solid waste.

-Wastewater, emissions and solid waste from the tanning process are constantly monitored and subjected to continuous improvement.
+Effluents, air emissions, and solid waste from the tanning process are closely monitored and continuously improved to minimize environmental impact.

 +